34 infosec experts discuss how to prevent the most common social engineering attacks.

 Social engineering attacks typically involve some form of psychological manipulation, fooling otherwise unsuspecting users or employees into handing over confidential or sensitive data.
 Commonly, social engineering involves email or other communication that invokes urgency, fear, or similar emotions in the victim, leading the victim to promptly reveal sensitive information, click a malicious link, or open a malicious file.
 Because social engineering involves a human element, preventing these attacks can be tricky for enterprises.

-October is National Cyber Security Awareness Month, and in recognition of the initiative we wanted to educate companies, employees, and end users on how to better recognize social engineering efforts and prevent these attacks from succeeding.
+We wanted to educate companies, employees, and end users on how to better recognize social engineering efforts and prevent these attacks from succeeding.
 To uncover some of the most common social engineering attacks being used against modern enterprises and get tips on how to avoid them, we asked a panel of data security experts and business leaders to answer the following question:

 "What are the common social engineering attacks made on companies, and how can they be prevented?"